FAQs

 Voter Registration

-England - You can register once you turn 16.
+You can register once you turn 16.

 I can’t remember if I am registered to vote, what should I do?